HerveAbdi/data4PCCAR/README.md

 ### getRandomFS

-generates multivariate random observations (i.e., factor scores)
+Generates multivariate random observations (i.e., factor scores)
     that match the variance/eigenvalues
     of the dimensions (as defined by their loadings).